-(Last Updated on : 27/11/2010)
+(Last Updated on : 09/11/2020)

 Generally the plant is found in dry forest regions of the Indian sub-continent and in countries like Pakistan and Myanmar.
 It grows on almost all soil types and in areas which receive rainfall between 500 mm to 2000 mm.
 The plant is most common in central India and is a part of the deciduous forest in the states of Bihar

 and Tamil Nadu

-are generally cylindrical and sessile in shape and the colour is pale yellow in colour.
+are generally cylindrical and sessile in shape and the color is pale yellow in color.
 The fruits or the pods are wide, flat, thin, brown and shining.
 Flowers in the plant are found in the months of June to August and the fruits ripen in the month of December to February.
 It reaches the height up to 9 to 12 meters.
 This plant has short hooked spines and green leaves are bipinnately compounds with 50 pairs of leaflets which look like beautiful feathers.

 The most important commercial product obtained from this species is catechu.
 The pale catechu or the katha obtained from catechu is used for medicinal purposes.
 It is also used for the purpose of preparing pan.
 The astringent property of the bark and the heart wood of Balapatra are used in Ayurvedic

 Balapatra has several traditional medicinal purposes but apart from the medicinal uses it has certain commercial uses like the cutch (dark catechu) which is utilized in printing and dyeing.